Funeral costs

 - by you, or other family members or friends

-- with money from the person's estate (eg savings)
+- with money from the person's estate, such as savings they had

-Check if there is a pre-paid funeral plan, life insurance or savings to cover the costs of the funeral, including whether a lair (burial plot) has already been paid for in a churchyard or cemetery.
+Check if there is a pre-paid funeral plan, life insurance or savings to cover the costs of the funeral.
+This can include whether a burial plot has already been paid for in a churchyard or cemetery.
 You could look for papers at home or discuss with other relatives who might know.

 Help with funeral costs